Taxon Names in NZOR

-There is currently no single, definitive registry of the over 100,000 organism names relevant to New Zealand.
+Until NZOR there was no currently no single, definitive, and maintained compilation of the over 100,000 organism names relevant to New Zealand.
 Because of this many agencies currently each maintain their own lists of taxonomic names in isolation from each other, in different formats, and at different levels of depth and quality.
-The absence of a definitive source of taxonomic names means that resources are wasted through duplication of effort, there is increased expense to end-users in having to access multiple sources, and increased risk of confused decision making.
+The absence of a definitive source of taxonomic names means that resources are wasted through duplication of effort; there is increased expense to end-users in having to access multiple sources, and increased risk of confused decision making.

-The New Zealand Organisms Register (NZOR) is a project to address this issue.
-The vision, developed by a multi-agency steering group established in 2006, for the project is:
+The New Zealand Organisms Register (NZOR) is intended to address this issue.
+The vision, developed by a multi-agency steering group established in 2006, for the project was: